 Engineering Bachelor of Science

-Leading to the Bachelor of Science Degree in Engineering
+Leading to a Bachelor of Science Degree in Engineering

 The Bachelor of Science in Engineering is accredited by the Engineering Accreditation Commission of ABET.

 The Bachelor of Science in Engineering (BSEN) degree program is a four-year innovative curriculum providing students the flexibility to customize their engineering degree.
-Students are able to integrate an engineering concentration course of study with directed studies or minor(s) of their choice to broaden their education for their professional and personal goals.
-Students work with the associate dean and/or a full-time faculty mentor to customize their education.
-Advice shall be provided for both their specialized area of engineering study (concentration) and an area of directed studies or minor(s).
-The BSEN program allows students to compliment an engineering curriculum with directed study courses/minor(s) to expand their education beyond a single area of study.
+Students can integrate an engineering concentration course of study with minor(s) of their choice to broaden their education for their professional and personal goals.
+Students work with the associate dean, program director and/or a full-time faculty mentor to customize their education.

-Students in the BSEN program are required to select one area of engineering concentration at the end of their freshman year from the following concentrations: Biomedical, Civil, Computer, Electrical, Mechanical or Manufacturing, as well as a minor(s)/directed studies.
+Students in the BSEN program are required to select one area of engineering concentration at the end of their freshman year from the following concentrations: Biomedical, Civil, Computer, Electrical, Mechanical, Advanced Manufacturing, Robotics, and Aerospace.
 Recommended plans of study are indicated below in the concentration curriculum sheets for the various engineering concentration tracks.
-Students are required to consult with their academic advisers to identify their concentration track and directed studies path.
-Students may plan to study abroad for one semester, ideally during the Fall semester of their junior year.
+Students are required to consult with their academic advisers to identify their concentration track.

 Program Educational Objectives